The five-year rule for initial Roth IRA contributions

 If you converted a traditional IRA or 401(k) to a Roth account, a different five-year rule applies.

-If you withdraw money from a converted traditional account and you aren't yet 59 1/2, you will have to pay the 10% penalty for all early withdrawals.
-This includes paying the penalty on the amount that was converted, even though you were already taxed on the money when you did the conversion.
+If you withdraw money from a converted traditional account and aren't yet 59 1/2, you will be required to pay a 10% penalty for all early withdrawals.
+This includes paying the penalty on the amount that was converted, even though you were already taxed on the money when you did the Roth IRA conversion.

-The five-year clock restarts with any new conversion that you do.
-Like other five-year rules, it starts ticking on Jan.
-1 of the year you do the conversion.
+The five-year clock applies separately to each new conversion you make.
+Like the other five-year rule, it starts on Jan.
+1 of the year you make the conversion.
+Unlike with Roth IRA contributions, you can't designate a conversion for the previous year if you make it before the tax filing deadline.